public-key-cryptography/public-key-editor/README.md

 	the message is a perfect square or cube in addition to a quadratic or cubic residue modulo n.

-	The Rabin / factorization cipher and the integer discrete log cipher are not used in the public key class because the factorization and integer discrete log problem are susceptible to quantum computing.
+	The Rabin / factorization cipher and the integer discrete log cipher are not used in the public key class because the factorization and integer discrete log problem are susceptible to quantum comput- ing.
+The Rabin cipher was included in the public key class to test the software for asymmetrical public key ciphers before the Merkle-Hellman ciphers were included because the Diffie-Hellman ci- phers are symmetrical which means that they use the same methods for public key generation and pub- lic key agreement.

-	The Rabin cipher was included in the public key class to test the software for asymmetrical public key ciphers before the Merkle-Hellman ciphers were included because the Diffie-Hellman ciphers are symmetrical which means that they use the same methods for public key generation and public key agreement.
-This cipher is not used or enabled because it requires large prime number generation which is probabilistic and could slow the decryption for some private keys or passphrases.
-It also doesn't make sense to use the Rabin cipher because the factorization problem is broken by quantum and classical computing.
+	It doesn't make sense to use the Rabin cipher because the factorization problem is broken by quantum computing.
+The Rabin cipher can never be broken because factorization will always be harder than multiplication, but the key size would have to be at least 1 megabit if the running time of the algo- rithm is O(n^3) multi-precision multiplications or O(n^4.58) single-precision multiplications or op- erations.
+A 1 M bit key would only require O(1) == O(n^0) multi-precision multiplications or O(n^ 1.58) single-precision multiplications for encryption.
+(No key size is secure for RSA because the coprime root extraction problem is completely broken.
+This means that the function can be inverted as fast as it can be computed.)

 	If an integer cipher is not based on the integer factorization / discrete log problem, then there is no need to factor the modulus or solve the discrete log problem.
-For example, the integer cipher y = a ^ x, e = y ^ k == a ^ (k x) (mod p) is broken because the cipher is based on log multiplica- tion instead of log extraction.
+For example, the integer cipher y = a ^ x, e = y ^ k == a ^ (k x) (mod p) is broken because the cipher is based on log multiplication in- stead of log extraction.
 The integer digital signature algorithm is based on the discrete log problem or dlp because it uses one equation for the static signature key y = a ^ x (mod p), another equation for the one-time signature key r = a ^ k (mod p), and a third equation for the signature s = k m + x r (mod p-1) where p is the base modulus and p-1 is the exponent modulus.

 	Elliptic curve ciphers Q = k P where the points are defined by the equation y^2 == x^3 + a x + b (mod p) are not included in the software because the elliptic curve discrete log function has a